Shewiiii/Ugoku-v2/README.md

 <h2>Special Thanks</h2>

 - Chinono 智乃乃, for helping me with this project and inspiring me
-- Neutrixia, for providing improvement ideas for the music player
+- Neutrixia, for providing improvement ideas for the music player and extensively testing it!
 - Nothes, for allowing me to use your public server as a platform for Ugoku
 - Everyone actively using my bot!